rm511130/Physna_User_Manual/README.md

 ![duplicates-step-4](./images/duplicates-step-4.png)

-Notices that in the lower-left corner of the screen the "Compare Cart" now contains one item.
+Notice that in the lower-left corner of the screen the "Compare Cart" now contains one item.

 ![duplicates-step-5](./images/duplicates-step-5.png)